stupidoasif/OctraTestnet/README.md

 python cli.py send --to 0xReceiverAddress --amount 0.01
 ```

 🟢 That’s it!
-Now you can access th wallet UI & make transactions.
+Now you can access the wallet UI & make transactions.

 ---